New and improved bounds on the contextuality degree of multi-qubit configurations: Abstract

 \section{Abstract}

-We present algorithms and a C code to decide quantum contextuality and evaluate the contextuality degree (a way to quantify contextuality) for a variety of point-line geometries located in binary symplectic polar spaces of small rank.
-With this code we were not only able to recover, in a more efficient way, all the results of a recent paper by de Boutray et al (J. Phys.
-A: Math.
-Theor.
-55 475301, 2022), but also arrived at a bunch of new noteworthy results.
+We present algorithms and a C code to reveal quantum contextuality and evaluate the contextuality degree (a way to quantify contextuality) for a variety of point-line geometries located in binary symplectic polar spaces of small rank.
+With this code we were not only able to recover, in a more efficient way, all the results of a recent paper by de Boutray et al [(2022).
+Journal of Physics A: Mathematical and Theoretical 55 475301], but also arrived at a bunch of new noteworthy results.
 The paper first describes the algorithms and the C code.
-Then it illustrates its power on a number of subspaces of symplectic polar spaces whose rank ranges from two to seven.
-The most interesting new results include: (i) non-contextuality of configurations whose contexts are subspaces of dimension two and higher, (ii) non-existence of negative subspaces of dimension three and higher, (iii) considerably improved bounds for the contextuality degree of both elliptic and hyperbolic quadrics for ranks four, as well as for a particular subgeometry of the three-qubit space whose contexts are the lines of this space, (iv) proof for the non-contextuality of perpsets and, last but not least, (v) contextual nature of a distinguished subgeometry of a multi-qubit doily, called a two-spread, and computation of its contextuality degree.
+Then it illustrates its power on a number of subspaces of symplectic polar spaces whose rank ranges from 2 to 7.
+The most interesting new results include: (i) non-contextuality of configurations whose contexts are subspaces of dimension 2 and higher, (ii) non-existence of negative subspaces of dimension 3 and higher, (iii) considerably improved bounds for the contextuality degree of both elliptic and hyperbolic quadrics for rank 4, as well as for a particular subgeometry of the three-qubit space whose contexts are the lines of this space, (iv) proof for the non-contextuality of perpsets and, last but not least, (v) contextual nature of a distinguished subgeometry of a multi-qubit doily, called a two-spread, and computation of its contextuality degree.
+Finally, in the three-qubit polar space we correct and improve the contextuality degree of the full configuration and also describe finite geometric configurations formed by unsatisfiable/invalid constraints for both types of quadrics as well as for the geometry whose contexts are all 315 lines of the space.

-\keywords{Quantum geometry, Multi-qubit observables, Quantum contextuality, Contextuality degree}
+\keywords{quantum geometry, multi-qubit observables, quantum contextuality, contextuality degree}